Optimized Speculative Sampling for GPU Hardware Accelerators: Method

 where $U(0,1)$ denotes a uniform distribution between 0 and 1.
 If ${{x}}_{i+c}$ is accepted, the process is repeated for the next token $ {{x}}_{i+c+1}$ until either a token is rejected or all tokens have been accepted.
 If ${{x}}_{i+c}$ is rejected, a token is resampled from the following adjusted distribution instead:

 where $\texttt{max\_norm}(f(x))$ is given by:

+We denote the numerator of~\autoref{eq:max-norm} by $a(x)$ and the denominator by $b$, as these terms are treated separately in subsequent sections.

-\paragraph{GPU memory and execution model.} We briefly describe the memory components and parts of the execution model of GPU hardware accelerators relevant to this work.
+The underlying concept of speculative sampling is similar to rejection sampling~\citep{neal2003rejectionsampling}.
+Intuitively, a new token for the target model $M_p^{\texttt{target}}$ is generated by first sampling from a smaller draft model $M_q^{\texttt{draft}}$, which shares the same support ($\mathcal{V}$) as $M_p^{\texttt{target}}$.
+The token sampled from $M_q^{\texttt{draft}}$ is then evaluated in parallel with $M_p^{\texttt{target}}$, and its acceptance is determined based on the probability ratio defined in~\autoref{eq:rejection}.
+If the token is rejected, a new one is drawn using the modified distribution in~\autoref{eq:modified}. \paragraph{GPU memory and execution model.} We briefly describe the memory components and parts of the execution model of GPU hardware accelerators relevant to this work.
 GPU memory has a hierarchical layout, consisting of various types of memory that differ in size and read/write bandwidth~\citep{jia2018dissecting}.
 Recent GPUs (\eg, NVIDIA's A100 series) typically feature several gigabytes of high-bandwidth memory (HBM) and only a few hundred kilobytes of on-chip shared memory (SRAM) per streaming multiprocessor (SM) \cite{nvidia_a100_2020}.
 While HBM provides substantial capacity, its memory bandwidth is lower compared to SRAM.
 The execution model of GPU hardware accelerators involves a large number of threads executing operations known as kernels~\cite{cheng2014professional}.
 These threads are organized into thread blocks and assigned to SMs.
 Each SM partitions its assigned thread blocks into warps of 32 threads, which are then queued for execution on available hardware resources.
 Each kernel typically follows a pattern: loading inputs from HBM into registers and SRAM, performing computations, and writing the outputs back to HBM.